-The mutiny may have subsided but the feelings behind it had not.
-Many West Indian soldiers deciding that they would strike for higher pay when they were returned home.
-However, the islands of the West Indies had seen violent protests during the final years of the war.
-The British were so concerned by these that they had moved warships into West Indian ports to stop any possible uprising.
+The mutiny may have subsided but the feelings behind it had not, with many West Indian soldiers deciding that they would strike for higher pay when they returned home to the West Indies.
+However, the islands of the West Indies had already been undergoing a series of violent strike actions during the final years of the war.
+The British were so concerned by these that they had moved naval warships into West Indian ports to quell the possible uprising.

-Fearing that returning West Indian soldiers to this situation may cause further problems, the decision was taken to send 4,000 West Indian soldiers to Cuba and Venezuela and leave them there instead.
+Fearing that returning West Indian soldiers to this environment may cause further problems, the decision was taken to send 4,000 West Indian soldiers to Cuba and Venezuela and leave them there instead.
 Many would be forced to stay and never see their homelands again.